cmohge1/lrbs-digital-editing-intro-2019/day4.md

 <p>* consult the <a href="https://christopherohge.com/hayford-sealts-billy-budd-transcription.pdf">Hayford-Sealts genetic transcription</a> for stage numbers and help on transcribing words.</p>

+<p>* also note that the folio numbers in the top left corner of the ms pages are from Melville's first editor, Raymond Weaver.
+The folio numbers in the top right are Melville's.
+The ones on the bottom left margin were inscribed by Houghton Library.

 <p>6.
 Draw boxes around each of the revision or metamark sites.
 As you do so, highlight the transcribed text of the revision, then double-click on the box (near the number) of its corresponding revision site box.
 Enter the appropriate TEI encoding.</p>

 <p>For an example of the first stanza of a poem, “The Grave of Wilberforce” (leaf 24), <a href="https://christopherohge.com/grave-of-wilberforce.xml">click here</a> (right click and download the file ("Save link as"), or click on the link, right click, and select "View Page Source").</p>